G4m4/sandbox/README.md

 Where YOUR_PROJET_LOCATION may be by instance "c:/dev" and YOUR_PROJECT_NAME something like "MyAwesomeProject"

-A Travis configuration file is provided in order to be used with [Travis CI](https://travis-ci.org/).
+A GitLab configuration file is provided.

 The build system is based on Cmake.
 Building is done with: